island-is/pipes/apps/pipes/README.md

   - `createModule` - creates new Module
   - `contextHasModule` - type-guard for if context has module
   - `configHasModule` - type-guard for if context config has module

-  More information about these can be acquired from `@island-is/zod` and `@island-is/pipes-core-module`

   The function should return a `Promise` that resolves to an array of `PipeBase` objects, or directly return an array of `PipeBase` objects.